piskyscan/kea/doc/sphinx/arm/dhcp4-srv.rst

    }

-An example configuration using only global reservations is shown below:
+An example configuration using global reservations is shown below:

 ::